 Inca, the Spanish assassinated the ruler in 1533.
 In the same year, the Spanish continued south and occupied Cuzco, effectively ending Incan rule of western South America.
-Pizarro consolidated control and founded the coastal city of Lima (Peru's capital, see p.
-1 of Political and Social Relations) in 1535.
+Pizarro consolidated control and founded the coastal city of Lima (Peru's capital, see Political and Social Relations) in 1535.